Enricrypto/solidity-smart-contracts/README.md

 ---

-Thank you for contributing to the Gift Me smart contracts!
+Thank you for contributing to this smart contracts!
 If you have any questions or need further assistance, feel free to open an issue or contact the project maintainers.